adgithub86/myrepo/readme.txt

 this is jenkins test file
+new commit